15 Proven Tips to Attract More Therapy Clients

 6. Start writing a monthly therapy advice blog

+One of the best ways to attract therapy clients through your website is by writing a monthly therapy blog.
 Blog posts allow you to offer free value and share your approach to mental health.
 You can use a blog to share personal stories that humanize your practice and educational content to position yourself as an expert in your field.

 Regular blog content gives you a chance to nurture relationships with new and current clients.
 You can share your posts on social media or in an email newsletter to continue supporting your audience outside of the therapy office.